What are Binary Options?

 No individuals or firms are registered to sell binary options in Canada.

-This should be a clear sign to stay away from them.
+This fact should be a clear warning to stay away from them.
 The majority of binary options operations are based in out-of-reach places overseas with few or no financial regulations.
 It’s common for firms offering fraudulent binary options to hide from authorities, regulators, and their victims with a variety of aliases and misdirection techniques.

 The fact is, you never know who you are dealing with.
 These criminals are aggressively targeting Canadians and others around the world, swindling them out of billions of dollars.
 Victims have been defrauded of their life savings, RRSPs, and money set aside for post-secondary education.